nitronoid/go_presentation_demos/PITCHME.md

 @title[Closures in go]
 ### Closures in Go

-- Go has closures, similar to lambda functions in c++.
+- Go has closures, similar to lambda functions in C++.
 - Closures automatically capture all local variables, and go performs analysis on this so that they aren't destroyed when we exit that scope.

 +++?code=closures.go&lang=golang&title=closures.go